The Local Plan sets out the strategic and spatial land-use planning framework for Nottingham City.

 - allocate land for development

-A Draft Publication Version of the Plan was subject to consultation between Friday 29 January and Friday 11 March 2016.
-The Council is now reviewing the representation received.
+A Revised Publication Version of the LAPP is being consultation on between Friday 29 September to Friday 10 November 2017.
 The document and supporting documents can be found here.

 Future Stages of the Plan Preparation